Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Overview

-This recommended read explains how to enable multi-factor/OTP authentication for captive portal service.
+This recommended read explains how to turn on multi-factor/OTP authentication for captive portal service.

 Product and Environment